 Vehicles with Roadscanners’ instrumentation are currently on the road in dozens of destinations around the world.

-– We are able to locate problem areas and fix them so that the pavement life time can be extended.
+– We are able to locate problem areas and fix them so that the pavement lifetime can be extended.
 You could say that when a crack appears on the pavement, it is already too late.
 In that case, we have to treat the disease, when health care would have been more effective, Saarenketo describes.

 Road condition requirements will rise in the future

 According to Saarenketo, road infrastructure will face challenges worldwide not only directly due to climate change but also indirectly.
 According to him, the carbon emission targets will not be achieved without significantly increasing the size and total weight of trucks.
-The fast increase of intelligent transport and self-driving vehicles will also place demands on the roads.
+The fast increase in intelligent transport and self-driving vehicles will also place demands on the roads.

-Finland has been a pioneer in reducing carbon emissions, but Saarenketo is concerned about how the roads can cope this change.
+Finland has been a pioneer in reducing carbon emissions, but Saarenketo is concerned about how the roads can cope with this change.

 – If we continue with today’s technology, the roads will disintegrate, and huge money needs to be spent on repairs.
 Change is inevitable and it may not please everyone.
 However, I believe that intelligent road asset management based on digitalization will be an important part of the future.